JDI’s Spring into Action Breakfast

 Held at the Boston College Club in downtown Boston, this year’s breakfast was extra special because it was the first time in two years that we were able to gather in person after engaging with one another via small screens and chat boxes.
-This year’s breakfast raised more than $146,000 – a testament to the commitment of our wonderful sponsors, the generosity of individual supporters, and the hard work of the Spring into Action Host Committee!
+This year’s breakfast raised just under $150,000 – a testament to the commitment of our wonderful sponsors, the generosity of individual supporters, and the hard work of the Spring into Action Host Committee!
 We thank everyone for their continual support and generosity.

 CHECK OUT THE PHOTO GALLERY HERE; VIDEO LINK BELOW: https://janedoeinc.smugmug.com/Spring-Into-Action-2022